 You can crush them up with your fingers to get smaller bits too (I crushed them up over buttered corn.
 Yum!)

-$3.29 (4 oz) Which is probably a pound of garlic when it started.
+$3.29 (4 oz) I am just guessing it was probably about a pound of garlic before.
 Its got just 3 simple ingredients, garlic, oil and salt.
 It’s not greasy at all.
 Just crispy.
-Keep it tightly sealed in the foil pouch and it should stay that way.
-This is a super Asian garnish.
+Keep it tightly sealed in the foil pouch and it should stay that way for a long time.

 This is one of the worthwhile Fall Items that’s “pumpkin”.
 I gave it a good review previously and will repeat again here, that I loved this for making excellent French Toast.